 Is a referral link the same as a referral code?

 Not quite.
 The referral code is, however, a piece of the referral link.
 Typically, the referral code is the unique identifier within each referral link.

-The referral link contains the exact page (the URL) a referral will be brought to, as well as holds all the identifying information of the referrer (the code).
+The referral link contains the exact page (the URL) a referral will be brought to, and holds all the identifying information of the referrer (the code).

 How does a referral link work?

 Using a referral link is pretty simple.
-In fact, after an easy set-up process, a link can be used in one fell swoop (thank you, automation).
+In fact, after an easy set-up process, a link can be used in one fell swoop (thanks to automation).
 Most of the time, people can’t even tell that a number of steps actually go into the referral process.

 Step 1: Give customers a referral link

 Customers will get their referral link upon signing up for the referral program.
-In each link are a few unique identifiers that will make that link specific to them.
+In each link, there are a few unique identifiers that will make that link specific to them.

-If you’re using a referral software program, assigning codes can be automatic.
-Every customer is pretty much ready to refer right after they sign up.
+If you’re using a referral software program, assigning codes (identifiers) can be automatic.
+In this case, every customer is ready to refer right after they sign up.